muhammederencennetkusu/web-page-to-json-pdf/README.md

 Web Page to JSON & PDF
 Web Page to JSON & PDF is a versatile tool designed to extract content from web pages and save it in two formats: JSON and PDF.
-It supports scraping text, paragraphs, and other content from websites, making it easy to process and store the extracted data.
+It is ideal for scraping text, paragraphs, and other content from websites, making it easy to process and store the extracted data.

 Features
-Extracts content from any web page, and supports multiple pages for a seamless scraping experience.
-Exports the extracted content into PDF and JSON formats.
-Fully customizable for different website structures.
-Utilizes Puppeteer for headless browsing, ensuring no browser UI appears during the extraction process.
+🧑‍💻 Extract content from any webpage.
+📄 Export data to PDF for easy viewing and sharing.
+📊 Save extracted text as JSON for structured data storage.
-Easy to adapt for various websites and content types.
+⚡ Easily customizable for various websites and content types.
+🚀 Uses Puppeteer for headless browsing, ensuring smooth automation without a browser UI.
 Installation
-To get started with the project, follow these steps:
+Follow these steps to get started:

-Clone the repository:
+1. Clone the Repository
 bash
 Kopyala
 git clone https://github.com/muhammederencennetkusu/web-page-to-json-pdf.git
-Navigate to the project directory:
+2. Navigate to the Project Directory bash

-bash
 Kopyala
 cd web-page-to-json-pdf
+3. Install Dependencies
-Install the required dependencies:
+Run the following command to install necessary dependencies:

 bash
 Kopyala
 npm install
-This will install puppeteer and other necessary packages.
+4. (Optional) Install pdf-lib for PDF support

-Optionally, install pdf-lib if you plan to work with PDFs:
+If you plan to work with PDFs, install the pdf-lib library:

 bash
 Kopyala
 npm install pdf-lib
 Usage
 Convert Web Pages to JSON
-To extract text content from a website and save it as a JSON file, follow these steps:
+To extract content from a website and save it as a JSON file, follow these steps:

 Modify the startPage, stopPage, and url variables in the script to match the website and page range you want to scrape.

-Run the script with Node.js:
+Run the script using Node.js:

 bash
 Kopyala
 node index.js
-The extracted content will be saved in a file called output.json in the project directory.
+The extracted content will be saved in a file called output.json.

-Example of JSON Output:
+Example JSON Output:
 json
 Kopyala
 [